A Guide to Regression Discontinuity Designs in Medical Applications: Analysis with Continuous Score

 \subsubsection{Fuzzy RD Validation}

-To close the discussion of falsification methods for RD designs, we mention some additional validation methods that are specific for fuzzy RD designs.
+To close our discussion of RD falsification methods, we review some validation methods that are specific to fuzzy RD designs.
 Since the fuzzy RD design shares several features with the IV design, these tests are generally based on diagnostics methods for IV designs.
 See \cite{Glymour-TchetgenTchetgen-Robins_2012_AJE}, \cite{Baiocchi-Cheng-Small_2014_StatsMed}, \cite{Pizer_2016_HSR}, \cite{Keele-Zhao-Kelz-Small_2018_MC}, and references therein, for reviews and examples of empirical evaluation of IV assumptions in biomedical research and causal inference.

 The canonical fuzzy RD estimator is a local version of the standard two-stage least squares estimator in IV settings, and hence it requires a first stage well-separated from zero.
 Failure of this condition leads to a problem known as ``weak instruments'' in the IV literature, and is a serious concern when analyzing fuzzy RD designs \citep{Feir-Lemieux-Marmer_2016_JBES}.
 In IV designs, a weak IV test is used to ensure that the effect of the instrument on the treatment exposure is sufficiently strong.
 The validation analysis of the fuzzy RD design should include this test, with the key difference that the standard weak IV test should be applied within the local neighborhood around the cutoff.
 Performing the test in a local neighborhood is important: a weak IV test that uses all observations is likely to overstate the strength of the instrument, since it would include data that is excluded from the main analysis by bandwidth or window selection.